 After suffering the loss of a loved one, you deserve time to heal without worrying about the stress of settling their estate.
-At Alatsas Law Firm, we provide estate, probate, and trust administration services that will ensure your loved one’s estate is settled in a timely fashion and in full accordance with New York law.
+At Alatsas Law Firm, our Brooklyn estate planning attorney provides estate, probate, and trust administration services that will ensure your loved one’s estate is settled in a timely fashion and in full accordance with New York law.

 Settling the Estate of Someone Who Has Died Without a Will

 When someone passes away without a valid Last Will and Testament, they are said to have died intestate.
 New York's intestate succession laws will determine how their assets are distributed.
 Typically, intestate succession laws favor the closest living blood relatives, such as a spouse parent, or child.
 An executor of the estate is appointed by the court.
 If the deceased had minor children at home, the court must also step in to appoint a suitable legal guardian.